feature-hub/feature-hub/README.md

 achieved by creating Feature Services:

 - Share state across Feature Apps to ensure a consistent user experience.
-- Share browser APIs and resources not intended for shared use (e.g. History, LocalStorage).
+- Share browser APIs and resources not intended for shared use (e.g.
+  [History][history-service-pkg], LocalStorage).
 - Share configuration across Feature Apps, but only maintain it once.

 ## Monorepo Packages